Skip advert

 Advertisement - Article continues below

-Ride and Handling > Hydraulic power steering, rear biased all-wheel drive and an unexpected level of poise help the Maserati challenge the best-in-class for handling.
-Ride is also well judged thanks to standard air suspension.
+Ride and handling > Hydraulic power steering, rear biased all-wheel drive and an unexpected level of poise help the Maserati challenge the best-in-class for handling.
+Ride is also well judged thanks to standard air suspension

 Prices, specs and rivals

 The Porsche Macan is still chief in dynamics for the segment, with prices about £10k less, although it is a size smaller than the Maserati and in true Porsche fashion presents with less equipment as standard.
-Jaguar’s F-Pace 3.0d measures up more closely and is an alternative we’d recommend, undercutting the Crown-badged SUV by £5k.
+Jaguar’s now-discontinued F-Pace measures up more closely and is an alternative we’d recommend, undercutting the Crown-badged SUV by £5k.

 Skip advert